dustinpfister/blog_posts/_posts/threejs-examples-build-a-box.md

 This is a post on a three.js example that helps be get a crude visual idea of what the situation will be if I cut a length of wood into 5 equal pieces to create an open box without a lid just for the sake of starting out with using three.js as a way to design some basic things that I can then build in real life using wood and simple hand tools maybe.

 ## 2 - The Build a Box module

+The first thing that I will want is a build a box module that will create a collection of mesh objects based on the dimensions of a single board.
+The idea here is that I have an object that is the length height and width of a single board and then that data is used to create a collection of mesh objects where the length, which should be the longest side, is divided by 5 and then that length is used to create a collection of five mesh objects with one side being this new computed length while all the other sides are the same.

 ```js
 (function(api){